SuperPWA/super-progressive-web-apps/readme.txt

 * New in version 1.3: Super Progressive Web Apps now accounts for content updates and will update the cache as you update the website.
 * New in version 1.3: Improved in-browser service worker update handling.
 * New in version 1.4: You can now set the default orientation of your PWA.
 Choose from "any" (Follow Device Orientation), "Portrait" and "Landscape".
+* New in version 1.4: You can now set the theme_color property in the manifest.

 **Upcoming features:**